 The lawsuits regarding these issues are still pending and could slow down Florida's future sports betting expansion.

-Assuming that the Seminole Tribe of Florida is allowed to continue offering online and mobile sports betting, they may seek to partner with other major betting brands, namely Bet365 and Caesars (William Hill).
+Assuming that the Seminole Tribe of Florida is allowed to continue offering online and mobile sports betting, they may seek to partner with other major betting brands, namely bet365 and Caesars.
 They have partnered with these operators in other regulated states.

 There are also the potential competitors standing behind the lawsuits mentioned above, namely DraftKings and FanDuel.
 Both of these gambling operators are pushing for putting mobile betting to a public vote and already have an established presence in Florida through offering daily fantasy sports.